Workshop

 Email: morag.henderson@ucl.ac.uk

-Dr Henderson’s main area of research is inequalities across the life course.
-More specifically she examines patterns in educational attainment, bullying and wellbeing.
+Professor Henderson’s main area of research is inequalities across the life course.
+More specifically, she examines intergenerational educational mobility, social isolation, mental health and wellbeing.
+She holds a DPhil in Sociology from the University of Oxford.

 Vanessa Moulton Senior Research Fellow